mstrap/bugtraq/README.txt

 Git client with a concrete issue ID.

-* bugtraq.<name>.logRegex (mandatory) and
+* bugtraq.<name>.logregex (mandatory) and
-  bugtraq.<name>.logRegex<N> (optional)
+  bugtraq.<name>.logregex<N> (optional)

 specify Perl Compatible Regular Expressions[3] which will be used to extract the issue ID from a commit message.

-logRegex must contain exactly one matching group, which represents the extracted BUGID.
-There may be additional non-matching groups ('(?:'). logRegex matches case-sensitive unless explicitly set to case- insensitive ('(?i)').
+logregex must contain exactly one matching group, which represents the extracted BUGID.
+There may be additional non-matching groups ('(?:'). logregex matches case-sensitive unless explicitly set to case- insensitive ('(?i)').

-If there are optional logRegex1, logRegex2, ... present, the extracted results of logRegex is used as input for logRegex1, the result of logRegex1 is used as input of logRegex2 and so on. logRegex1 ... logRegexN must be consecutively numbered and will be applied in numbering order.
-If any of logRegex ... logRegexN do not match, no BUGID will be extracted.
+If there are optional logregex1, logregex2, ... present, the extracted results of logregex is used as input for logregex1, the result of logregex1 is used as input of logregex2 and so on. logregex1 ... logregexN must be consecutively numbered and will be applied in numbering order.
+If any of logregex ... logregexN do not match, no BUGID will be extracted.

-Example: with logRegex set to
+Example: with logregex set to

   [Ii]ssues?:?(\s*(,|and)?\s*#\d+)+

-and logRegex1 set to
+and logregex1 set to

   (\d+)